syngenta-digital/.github/profile/README.md

 # Welcome to Syngenta Digital!

-We are glad to have you join our mission to build enterprise-grade software which empowers growers to the world 🌎.
+We are glad to have you join our mission to build enterprise-grade software which empowers growers to feed the world 🌎.

 ### Organization Guidelines

-In order to making working with our software easier, we have set some guidelines on how we operate within this organization.
-You can find guidelines on the following topics, for such topics as:
+In order to make working with our software easier, we have set some guidelines on how we operate within this organization.
+You can find guidelines on the following topics:

 1. Repository Naming Convention
 2. Coding Standards